Adventures of the Queen

 Adventures of the Queen is a 1975 American made-for-television drama film starring Robert Stack.
 It was made as a pilot for a potential TV series but screened as a stand-alone TV movie.

 Plot

-The captain and doctor on a cruise liner have to deal with various crises, including a hidden bomb, a suicide attempt and a billionaire.
+Captain James Morgan and Dr. Peter Brooks on a cruise liner have to deal with various crises, including a hidden bomb, a suicide attempt and J. L. Dundeen, a millionaire.